- Latest topical presentation slides:

 computers, software robustness, embedded networking, dependable embedded

 computer systems, and autonomous vehicle safety.
-My current research interests
+My recent research interests

 focus on self-driving car safety, embedded system dependability, safety